Managed PostgreSQL in Europe: A 2026 Buyer’s Guide for SaaS Teams

 Best for: French or EU public-sector teams already buying other products from Scaleway.

 What you will not get is the ecosystem polish of Aiven or RDS.
 The dashboard is functional; the API is fine; the docs are adequate.
 For a team with in-house DB skills this is a good choice.
-For a team that wants an opinionated, holds-your-hand product, look elsewhere.
+For a team that wants an opinionated, holds-your-hand product — or one that wants Postgres alongside services on the same dashboard — look at HostStack (Standard database at €15/mo, Pro at €50/mo, billed à la carte) or one of the other options above.

 7. Crunchy Bridge — the Postgres-purist option